-INTRO TO BUSINESS
+INTRODUCTION TO BUSINESS 1 credit

 This course provides an overview of the variety of activities in the world of business.
 It focuses on the responsibilities connected with operating a business from both organizational and managerial viewpoints.
 It also examines the role of government in business.